hashicorp/consul/website/source/intro/vs/serf.html.markdown

 # Consul vs. Serf

-[Serf](http://www.serfdom.io) is a service discovery and orchestration tool and is the only tool discussed so far that is built on an eventually consistent gossip model, with no centralized servers.
+[Serf](http://www.serfdom.io) is a node discovery and orchestration tool and is the only tool discussed so far that is built on an eventually consistent gossip model, with no centralized servers.
 It provides a number of features, including group membership, failure detection, event broadcasts and a query mechanism.
 However, Serf does not provide any high-level features such as service discovery, health checking or key/value storage.
+To clarify, the discovery feature of Serf is at a node level, while Consul provides a service and node level abstraction.

 Consul is a complete system providing all of those features.
 In fact, the internal [gossip protocol](/docs/internals/gossip.html) used within Consul, is powered by